Computers & Tech

 I've been a proponent of modding, emulation, homebrew, romhacks, abandonware and open source games ever since I was a teenager.
 In general, I take an interest in lesser known games made by smaller studios, passion projects or older titles I remember seeing at the store or reading about in a magazine as a kid, even stuff I've never heard of but jumps out at me for whatever reason.
 While the game industry undoubtedly has new and amazing experiences to offer, I'm left feeling disillusioned by the emphasis on monetization and "FOMO" aspects that have been pushed by big budget game companies in the past decade.
 Furthermore, I don't feel particularly good about handing money over to companies that support a culture of sexual predation and engage in yearly layoffs.
 It's much more satisfying to find a quality game from a niche developer who is likely closer to sharing my values than the suits at a large corporation.

 I plan to include a list of some of my more noteworthy favorite games here at some point.
+You can find a small, incomplete list of them at the bottom of the Directory page.

 Board & Card Games